rschristopher/rschristopher.github.io/src/custody/index.md

     That's online banking you're thinking about.

-    A redneck with a gun and a coldcard can custody Bitcoin with more security than any bank.
+    A redneck with a gun and a coldcard can custody Bitcoin with more security than your bank.